Difficulty Adjustable and Scalable Constrained Multi-objective Test Problem Toolkit: Introduction

-In summary, the contribution of this paper is as follows: \begin{enumerate} \item This paper defines three primary types of difficulty for constraints in CMOPs.
+In summary, the contributions of this paper are as follows: \begin{enumerate} \item This paper defines three primary types of difficulty for constraints in CMOPs.
 When designing new constraint handling mechanisms for a CMOEA, one has to investigate the nature of constraints in a CMOP that the CMOEA is aiming to address, including the types and levels of difficulties embedded in the constraints.
-Therefore, a proper definition on the types of difficulty for constraints in CMOPs is necessary and desirable.
+Therefore, the ability to define arbitrary amounts of multiple types of difficulty for constraints in CMOPs is necessary and desirable.

-\item This paper also defines the level of difficulty, regarding each type of difficulty for constraints in the constructed CMOPs, which can be adjusted by users.
-A difficulty level is uniquely defined by a triplet with each of its parameter specifying the level of each primary difficulty type respectively.
-Combination of the three primary constraint types with different difficulty triplets can lead to construction of a large variety of constraints for CMOPs.
+\item This paper also defines a level of difficulty for each type of difficulty for constraints in the constructed CMOPs, which can be adjusted by users.
+A difficulty level is uniquely defined by a triplet with each of its parameters specifying the level of one primary difficulty type.
+Combination of the three primary constraint types with different difficulty triplets can lead to construction of a large variety of CMOPs.

-\item Based on the proposed three primary types of difficulty for constraints, nine difficulty adjustable CMOPs named DAS-CMOP1-9 are constructed. \end{enumerate}
+\item Based on the proposed three primary types of difficulty for constraints, nine difficulty-adjustable and scalable CMOPs and CMaOPs, called DAS-CMOP1-9 and DAS-CMaOP1-9, have been constructed. \end{enumerate}

 The remainder of this paper is organized as follows.
-Section \ref{section:constraint_feature} discusses the effects of constraints on PFs.
-Section \ref{section:difficulty_types} introduces the types and levels of difficulties provided by constraints in CMOPs.
+Section \ref{section:constraint_feature} discusses the effects of constraints on $PFs$.
+Section \ref{section:difficulty_types} introduces the types and levels of difficulty provided by constraints in CMOPs.
 Section \ref{section:toolkit} explains the proposed toolkit of construction methods for generating constraints in CMOPs with different types and levels of difficulty.
-Section \ref{section:scalable_objectives} realizes the scalability to the number of objectives in CMOPs using the proposed toolkit.
-Section \ref{section:scalable_cmops} generates a set of difficulty adjustable CMOPs using the proposed toolkit.
-In Section \ref{section:experimental_study}, the performance of two CMOEAs on DAS-CMOP1-9 with different difficulty levels are compared by experimental studies, and Section \ref{section:conclusion} concludes the paper.
+Section \ref{section:scalable_objectives} specifies the scalability of the number of objectives in CMOPs using the proposed toolkit.
+Section \ref{section:scalable_cmops} generates a set of difficulty-adjustable CMOPs using the proposed toolkit.
+In Section \ref{section:experimental_study}, the performance of two CMOEAs on DAS-CMOP1-9 with different difficulty levels is compared by experimental studies, and Section \ref{section:conclusion} concludes the paper.

-\section{Effects of constraints on PFs}
+\section{Effects of Constraints on PFs}